Metropolitan (1990 film): Plot

+Although the Rat Pack welcomes him, Tom harbors a love–hate relationship with wealth and the upper class.
+His wealthy father abandoned the family to marry another woman, forcing Tom and his mother to move into a middle-class apartment on the Upper West Side.
+Tom slowly realizes that he is in denial about his distant relationship with his father.

 Serena has been dating Rick Von Sloneker, a young, titled aristocrat notorious for his womanizing.
-At a party after the International Debutante Ball, Nick alienates himself from the group by accusing Rick of getting a girl drunk and convincing her to "pull a train" several years before, after which she committed suicide.
-Nick admits that the story was a "composite" of incidents from Rick's life, but insists that it was based on real events.
-Shortly thereafter, Nick leaves Manhattan, giving Tom his top hat as a token of friendship.
+Nick resents Rick and accuses him of getting a girl drunk and convincing her to "pull a train" several years ago, after which she committed suicide.
+When Rick confronts him, Nick admits that his story is a "composite" of incidents from Rick's life.
+He insists that it is based on real events, but the Rat Pack is scandalized.

-Believing that Tom is not interested in her romantically, Audrey decides to leave Manhattan to spend the rest of vacation in the Hamptons with Rick and another girl from the Rat Pack named Cynthia.
+As debutante season ends, the Rat Pack unravels.
+Nick leaves Manhattan.
+During a parlor game, Tom admits he loves Serena and not Audrey.
+In response, Audrey leaves to spend the rest of the vacation with Rick and their mutual friend Cynthia in the Hamptons.
+Charlie, who tells himself that society is out to get the elite, is surprised to hear that other young elites have achieved success in life.
+Tom learns that Sally is surreptitiously dating Allen, an older record producer; it is implied that Allen promised to make her a star.

 Realizing that he has developed feelings for Audrey, Tom recruits Charlie to help him rescue her from Rick.
-The two travel to the Hamptons together, bonding en route.
-Against their expectations, they arrive to find Audrey in no peril.
-Tom and Charlie nonetheless instigate a fight with Rick, which ends with them being kicked out of his beach house.
-Afterward, Tom and Audrey talk on the beach, with Audrey saying that she is planning to attend college in France, and Tom contemplating going to visit her there.
-Tom, Audrey, and Charlie begin hitchhiking together towards Manhattan.
+The two travel to Southampton, bonding en route.
+They are surprised to find Audrey in no peril.
+Tom and Charlie instigate a fight with Rick, who asks them to leave.
+Audrey is delighted to see that Tom and Charlie have come for her, and leaves with them.

+Tom and Audrey talk on the beach.
+Audrey says she is planning to attend college in France, and Tom contemplates visiting her there.
+Tom, Audrey, and Charlie begin hitchhiking to Manhattan together.

 Cast

 Production

-Whit Stillman wrote the screenplay for Metropolitan between 1984 and 1988 while running an illustration agency in New York, and financed it by selling his apartment for $50,000, as well as with a few contributions from family members and friends.
-Including post-production, the total cost of making the film was $210,000.
+Whit Stillman wrote the screenplay for Metropolitan between 1984 and 1988 while running an illustration agency in New York, and financed it by selling his apartment for $50,000, and with contributions from family members and friends.
+Including post-production, the film cost $210,000 to make.
 Stillman wanted to set the film in the past, possibly in the pre-Woodstock 1960s, but the budget did not allow for a strict period film to be made.
-Instead, he added period details to give the film an "aura of the past", like vintage Checker Cabs, and generally excluded anything too specific to the present day.
+Instead, he added period details to give the film an "aura of the past", like vintage Checker Cabs, and excluded anything too specific to the present day.
+The film recalls a time when the Upper West Side had not yet gentrified and was "considered more intellectual and less patrician than the Upper East Side."